andrew-moldovan/simplysocial/README.md

 * Grid layout or list layout
 * Responsive
 * Unit tests for the logic in the app
+* Tested in IE9, Chrome, Firefox

-responsivness tested on (chrome device emulator)
+##Responsiveness tested on chrome device emulator

-iPad
+* iPad
-iPad Mini
+* iPad Mini
-iPhone 4
+* iPhone 4
-iPhone 5
+* iPhone 5
-iPhone 6
+* iPhone 6
-iPhone 6 Plus
+* iPhone 6 Plus
-Nexus 4
+* Nexus 4
-Nexus 5
+* Nexus 5
-Nexus 6
+* Nexus 6
-Nexus 7
+* Nexus 7
-Nokia Lumia 520
+* Nokia Lumia 520

-why typescript
+##Why typescript

-features
+I chose to use typescript for a number of reasons, first and foremost that angular 2.0 is being written in typescript and looking at a lot of what has come out of the latest ng-conf conferences, a lot of people are using typescript to write their angular apps.
+The syntax is very similar (it's just a superset of javascript), and offers a few syntatic goodies (types, lambda syntax for functions, etc...) that may be used if it helps.

-known bugs
+##Known bugs
-didn't have time to convert things to svg to handle the icons properly
+* Didn't have time to convert things to svg to handle the icons properly